 Now, let's run the UDP scan again using root privileges trough sudo:

 $ sudo nmap -sU localhost Starting Nmap 7.60 ( https://nmap.org ) at 2020-05-08 12:42 CEST Nmap scan report for localhost (127.0.0.1) Host is up (0.0000090s latency).
 Other addresses for localhost (not scanned): ::1 Not shown: 998 closed ports PORT STATE SERVICE 111/udp open rpcbind 2049/udp open nfs Nmap done: 1 IP address (1 host up) scanned in 1.62 seconds

 Nmap is a very versatile and powerful tool, and offers a variety of options regarding its capabilities.
 Nmap can, for example, be used for active TCP/IP stack fingerprinting to determine the remote OS.
 You need administrator rights to do this:

-As you can tell from the output, the tested machine was a Debian linux host.
+As you can tell from the output, the tested machine was the machine which host this website.

 The Open Vulnerability Assessment System (OpenVAS) is an open source framework of several services and tools offering a comprehensive and powerful vulnerability scanning and vulnerability management solution.